OpenSecuritySummit/oss-website/content/sessions/2021/mini-summits/Apr/DevSecOps/Secure-access-to-kubernetes-pods-using-teleport.md

 event        : mini-summit
 when_year    : 2021
 when_month   : Apr
-when_day     : Fri
+when_day     : Mon
 when_time    : WS-4
 hey_summit   : TBD
 session_slack:
 #status       : draft
 description  :
 organizers   :
-    - Dinis Cruz
-    - Adam Leon Smith
+    - TBD
 youtube_link :
 zoom_link    :
 ---

 ## About this session

+Session to show how to use the Open Source Teleport tool to secure access to Kubernetes pods